bediger4000/squava/README.md

             maximum lookahead depth (default 10)
       -n    Don't print board, just emit moves
       -r    Randomize bias scores
-      -B    Computer takes first move, opens from a "book"
+      -B    Computer opens from a "book", first or second move

 The multithreaded version adds:

-  -N int
-        Use this many threads (default 4)
+  -N Use this many threads (default 4)

 Alpha-Beta minimax, [algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)
 from Wikipedia.
 Since more than one move can result in the maximum numerical score,